Chris Brown Arrested On Felony Battery Charge After Florida Concert

 “I remember she tried to kick me, but then I really hit her, with a closed fist, I punched her.
 I busted her lip,” he recalled.
 “When I saw it, I was in shock.
 I was like, ‘F—, why the hell did I hit her?'”

 Chris Brown’s former girlfriend Karrueche Tran also accused the singer of domestic violence.
-Tran won a 5-year restraining order against Chris Brown after accusing him of several incidents of domestic violence and stalking.
+Tran won a five-year restraining order against Chris Brown after accusing him of several incidents of domestic violence and stalking.